FlutterFlow/flutterflow-documentation/docs/resources/control-flow/user-interactivity/forms/form-widgets/switch.md

 keywords: [FlutterFlow, Switch, SwitchListTile]
 description: Learn how to add Switch and SwitchListTile widget in your FlutterFlow app.
 ---
-# Switch
+# Switch Widgets

-In FlutterFlow, switch widgets provide an intuitive way for users to toggle between two states, such as on/off or enabled/disabled.
+In FlutterFlow, **Switch** widgets provide an intuitive way for users to toggle between two states, such as on/off or enabled/disabled.
 They are useful for settings, preferences, and other scenarios where a simple binary choice is required.
 FlutterFlow offers two primary switch widgets: [**Switch**](#switch) and [**SwitchListTile**](#switchlisttile).
 Each of these widgets provides unique features and use cases, making it easy to incorporate toggle functionality into your app's interface.

 ## Switch